 Letters of recommendation are an outside source of information for the MBA admissions committee about your potential for graduate management education.
 They are part of the application package.
 MBA programmes require you to submit professional letters of reference, not academic ones.

 It is very important to select your recommenders carefully and according to the requirements of the business schools.
 Also, allow enough time for your recommenders to prepare the letters.
 Finally, each recommendation should be school-specific.
-You cannot have ‘general’ letters of reference.
+You cannot have one-size-fits-all letters of reference.

 Essays are one of the most interesting and challenging parts of the application package.
 Admissions committees pay a lot of attention to the essays.

 Most business schools will conduct an interview with applicants for admission to their MBA programmes.
 Interview policies differ between business schools.
-Some b-schools will interview all applicants, others will interview just the preselected ones.
+Some will interview all applicants, others will interview just the preselected ones.
 Most schools usually conduct only one interview.

 The value of the application package

-The application package is the second most important part of your MBA project, the first one being selecting the best business schools for your goals, profile and potential.
+The application package is the second most important part of your MBA project, the first one being selecting the best business schools for your goals, profile, and potential.